How can we provide answers if we don’t seek answers from the one who created us? We must open the bible to discover answers.

 As I had attended church all my life, I gave her the “correct” Christian answer.
 She seemed satisfied with my response to her questions, giving me a small nod.
 I didn’t think much more about her strange, private question, and she didn’t explain further why she asked it.

-I was surprised and perplexed.
+Surprised and perplexed.

-I became bound and determined to prove to these ladies that I was a REAL CHRISTIAN!
+I was bound and determined to prove to these ladies that I was a REAL CHRISTIAN!
 So, I grabbed my Bible – the one I received as a gift from my eighth-grade confirmation – and stared at it.
 I stared some more…

 Where should I look?